dekorateio/dekorate/docs/documentation/helm.md

 ##### Mapping multiple properties at once

-What about if the properties to map are at different locations, for example:
+What about if the properties are located in different places, for example:

 ```yaml
 ---